-Could the swap-based Horizon Total Return Index (TRI) ETF that tracks the Canadian Bond Universe tracking ETF (ticker HBB) be just what the doctor ordered?
+Horizon’s Total Return Index (TRI) ETF that tracks the Canadian Bond Universe tracking ETF (ticker HBB)

 What would be the potential benefit for holding the HBB swap-based bond ETF in a taxable account compared to a conventional bond ETF or a GIC?

-Let’s look at the risk premium that I described in my last post to quantify how much more return you may get after fees and taxes to compensate you for the increased risks of using the swap structure.
+What premium from tax-savings could you expect to compensate you for the risks of using the swap structure.
 For comparison, I have chosen Vanguard’s VAB conventional bond ETF which pays 2.81% interest (2.94% minus its 0.13% management expense ratio).
 Like other bond funds, the capital value fluctuates inversely to interest rate changes.
-I have also chosen a 5 year GIC paying 3.2% annual interest – it doesn’t fluctuate in capital value, but your money is locked in.
+I have also chosen a 5 year GIC paying 3.2% annual interest.
+A GIC doesn’t fluctuate in capital value, but your money is locked in.
 I also added in a US treasury ETF to compare to the Horizon HTB swap ETF that tracks the 7-10yr US treasuries for information, but won’t dwell on them.

 Can HBB spice up a lower income spouse’s taxable account?

 Well, there is nothing sexy about fixed income, but let’s try.
-Let’s take a married physician who took the advice of sleeping with their billing agent to income split and pays them $20K/yr for their services… It is their spouse, and I am talking about the billing services!!!
+Let’s take a married physician who took the advice of sleeping with their billing agent to income split and pays them $20K/yr for their services.

 What if they are close to retirement and have built a huge taxable account with $1M now invested in fixed income?